 These super-cheesy crackers are similar to those made by a gourmet store in North Carolina called “Rooster’s”.
 They're peppery, cheesy, crisp and call for only 3 ingredients – fat free saltines, red pepper flakes and some good quality extra sharp cheddar cheese.
 They're also our new favorite snack food.
 Fuzz had a whole plate of these for her after school snack and wanted more, and I had a hard time controlling myself around them as well.

 Notice I did everything wrong the first time.
 I used foil (which is shiny) and shredded cheese instead of grated.
-The shredded cheese wasn’t problematic, and while my first batch was slightly overcooked, I think that might have been due in part to my oven rather than the foil.
+The shredded cheese wasn't problematic.
+And while my first batch was slightly overcooked, that might have been due in part to my oven rather than the foil.
 Still, Shirley recommends using a dull grey or brown pan.